 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Role of Pharmacy Techs
+The Responsibilities of a Pharmacy Tech

-- Prepare prescription medications under pharmacist direction
+- Fill prescription medications under pharmacist supervision

 - Fill out and submit customer insurance claim forms